sds/lint-trappings/README.md

 ### Configuration File

-LintTrap supports a large collection of configuration options in your application's YAML file.
+LintTrappings supports a large collection of configuration options in your application's YAML file.
 These are values that can be tweaked by the users of your application without you having to write any code–they all work out of the box.